Main page content

 Sec.
 3 Eligibility

-Employees in a position classified as non-exempt by the Office of Human Resources.
-Exemption status is based on duties performed, compensation, and method of pay.
+Employees in a position classified as non-exempt by the Office of Talent and Innovation.
+Exemption status is based on duties performed, compensation, method of pay and current FLSA requirements as outlined in the Code of Federal Regulations (CFR) Title 29 Section 541.

 Sec.
 4 General Responsibilities